ogbevireo/printf/README.md

 Unknown:[%r]
 Unknown:[%r]
 alex@ubuntu:~/c/printf$
-'

     We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as printf

-##Copyright - Plagiarism
+Copyright - Plagiarism

     You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
     You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
     You are not allowed to publish any content of this project.
     Any form of plagiarism is strictly forbidden and will result in removal from the program.

-#Tasks
+Tasks
-##0.
-I'm not going anywhere.
+0. I'm not going anywhere.
 You can print that wherever you want to.
-I'm here and I'm a Spur for life
+I'm here and I'm a Spur for life mandatory
-mandatory

-##Write a function that produces output according to a format.
+Write a function that produces output according to a format.

     Prototype: int _printf(const char *format, ...);
     Returns  : the number of characters printed (excluding the null byte used to end output to strings)